changyu2hao/React_cardlist/README.md

-# Getting Started with Create React App
+# React CardList

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This website displays students information from an API.
+Users can add different tags to students, and can also search by name or tags.

 ## Available Scripts